aitshuber/immunizecc/_posts/2022-10-11-welcome-new-board-members.md

   - blog
 image:
 ---
 Some of our strongest and most dedicated supporters are our Board of Directors.
 Our board consists of extraordinary individuals dedicated to strengthening our state by protecting Texans against preventable disease.
-The Immunization Partnership is proud to bring together a diverse group of individuals to best represent the people we serve.
-We have brought on five new board members in the past month, all of whom we thank in advance for their commitment to dedicate their time and strategic guidance.
+The Immunization Partnership brings together a diverse group of individuals to best represent the people we serve.
+We appointed five new board members in the past month, all of whom we thank in advance for their commitment to dedicate their time and their strategic guidance.

 **Colin Caughran**<br>*Senior Vice President, Macquarie Group*<br>Mr. Caughran specializes in energy marketing and financial modeling in the energy markets.
 He graduated with an MBA from Rice University, and a BSE degree in Biomedical and Mechanical Engineering from Duke University.